-- Documents attached to the job, so field technicians have all the information they need to perform their tasks successfully
+- Documents attached to a project, so field technicians have all the information they need to perform their tasks successfully

-Tasker is a great fit for businesses of all sizes.
+Tasker is a great fit for SMEs and enterprises.

-Tasker can be used as a web platform and as a mobile app.
+Tasker can be used as a web platform and mobile app.

 Tasker is cloud-based, allowing you to get the information you need at the click of a button, no matter where in the world you are.

-Tasker has a 5-star rating on Capterra, with the majority of customers emphasising ease of use and digitisation.
+Tasker has a 5-star rating on Capterra, with most customers emphasizing ease of use and digitization.

-FieldEZ is a great hybrid FSM solution that offers support to both office and field workers.
-It comes with complex functionalities but it’s very user-friendly, which reduces the implementation time.
+FieldEZ is a great hybrid FSM solution that offers support for both office and field workers.
+Although it comes with complex functionalities, it’s user-friendly, which reduces the implementation time.

 The main advantage of FieldEZ is the ability to create custom workflows for business processes that include other software.

-In addition to core features that make seamless work order management and automation possible, FieldEZ also offers:
+In addition to core features that make work order management and automation possible, FieldEZ also offers:

-- AI for smart scheduling and route optimisation
+- AI for smart scheduling and route optimization

 - Secure chats and knowledge sharing